-St. Pete’s largest private employer, Power Design, shines as a majority woman-led business
+St. Pete’s largest private employer, Power Design, leads the way for women in construction

 Photo courtesy Power Design, Inc.